rockdaboot/wget2/docs/wget2.md

   Enable the Robots Exclusion Standard (default: on).

-  For each visited domain, download `/robots.txt` first and follow it's rules.
+  For each visited domain, follow rules specified in `/robots.txt`.
   You should respect the domain owner's rules and turn this off only for very good reasons.

-  When enabled, the `robots.txt` file is also scanned for sitemaps.
+  Whether enabled or disabled, the `robots.txt` file is downloaded and scanned for sitemaps.
 These are lists of pages / files available for download that not necessarily are available via recursive scanning.

 ## <a name="Recursive Accept/Reject Options"/>Recursive Accept/Reject Options